mpsbpbi/clusteringConsensus/README.md

 Here is an example data analysis run that examines a mixture of near-full length HIV genomes (9kb long): [README_HIV-three-clones.html](https://s3.amazonaws.com/files.pacb.com/Users/mbrown/HIV-three-clones/README_HIV-three-clones.html)

-PacBio reads can sequence entire HIV genomes from single molecules as single, continuous 9kb+ reads.
-Given a simple containing an unknown number of HIV genomes, one PacBio sequencing chip in three hours, and the CluCon software, we were able to determine that the sample contained three full-length HIV species in a (60%/20%/20%) mixture and
+PacBio can sequence entire HIV genomes from single molecules as single, continuous 9kb+ reads.
+Given a sample containing an unknown number of HIV genomes, one PacBio sequencing chip in three hours, and the CluCon software, we were able to determine that the sample contained three full-length HIV species in a (60%/20%/20%) mixture and